Introduction

 Drying

-After steaming, the paddy is drained from the tank and is transported by a belt conveyor or bucket elevator to a fluidized bed for quick drying.
-It then goes into a drying tower, where it is cycled to reduce the moisture content to 14%, preparing it for the next processing steps.
+After steaming, workers drain the paddy from the tank and transport it by a belt conveyor or bucket elevator to a fluidized bed for quick drying.
+They then move it into a drying tower, where it cycles to reduce the moisture content to 14%, preparing it for the next processing steps.

 Appearance and Flavor